renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/kubernetes/cluster-scanning.md

 ## Cluster Scanning

-Trivy K8s is great to get an overview of all the vulnerabilities and misconfiguration issues or to scan specific workloads that are running in your cluster.
-You would want to use the Trivy K8s command either on your own local cluster or in your CI/CD pipeline post deployments.
+Vul K8s is great to get an overview of all the vulnerabilities and misconfiguration issues or to scan specific workloads that are running in your cluster.
+You would want to use the Vul K8s command either on your own local cluster or in your CI/CD pipeline post deployments.

-The `vul k8s` command is part of the Trivy CLI.
+The `vul k8s` command is part of the Vul CLI.

 With the following command, we can scan our entire Kubernetes cluster for vulnerabilities and get a summary of the scan: